-PM-Kisan Samman Nidhi, comes under the Department of Agriculture, Cooperaton & Farmers Welfare which comes under the Ministry of Agriculture and Farmers Welfare.
+PM-Kisan Samman Nidhi, comes under the Department of Agriculture, Cooperation & Farmers Welfare which comes under the Ministry of Agriculture and Farmers Welfare.

 Key Notes of Pradhan Mantri Kisan Samman Nidhi:

-This income support will be transferred directly into the bank accounts of beneficiary farmers, in three equal installments of Rs.
+This income support will be transferred directly into the bank accounts of beneficiary farmers, in three equal instalments of Rs.
 2,000 each.

 The complete expenditure of Rs 75000 crore for the scheme will borne by the Union Government in 2019-20.

 PM Kisan Samman Nidhi Yojana is expected to benefit around 12 crore small and marginal farmer families.
 It would not only provide assured supplemental income to the most vulnerable farmer families, but would also meet their emergent needs especially before the harvest season.
 It would pave the way for the farmers to earn and live a respectable living.

 Basically this support income is for giving assurance to farmers to make living without looking for some lending in case of vulnerability like crop failure due to seasonal changes